Dekulakization: Peasants and national question

+Dekulakization in 1930s

 Joseph Stalin announced the "liquidation of the kulaks as a class" on 27 December 1929.
 Stalin had said: "Now we have the opportunity to carry out a resolute offensive against the kulaks, break their resistance, eliminate them as a class and replace their production with the production of kolkhozes and sovkhozes."
 The Politburo of the All-Union Communist Party (Bolsheviks) formalized the decision in a resolution titled "On measures for the elimination of kulak households in districts of comprehensive collectivization" on 30 January 1930.
 All kulaks were assigned to one of three categories: